toolbox-team/reddit-moderator-toolbox/README.md

 ### Todo

-- Migrate all settings to config.js
+- Migrate all settings to config.js - started
-- Ability to turn on/off individual modules
+- Ability to turn on/off individual modules - done